 SGA have been planning with local churches to mobilize resources ready to receive refugees and offer Christlike love and care.
 SGA continues to also support 35 missionary families carrying on Gospel ministry and are all now under some degree of threat.
 Many are staying put, convinced of the need to witness in the eye of the storm and trusting in our Sovereign God to protect them as they administer the relief effort.

 The TrustBridge team is working tirelessly alongside partners and experts to make giving to help Ukraine easy, effective, and impactful.
-The Ukraine Rapid Response Fund gives you a way to help from anywhere in the world.
 Learn more.

 Ukraine Christian Ministries